NawaMan/CrossCompileCppExample/README.md

 ## Notes

 - The ARM64 executable cannot be run directly on an x86_64 system without emulation.
-- The macOS binaries are run in a simulated environment.
-In a real-world scenario, you would need proper macOS emulation or native hardware to run these binaries.
+- When running on Linux, macOS binaries are executed in a simulated environment.
+On macOS systems, the binaries run natively.
-- Docker provides the necessary environment for cross-compilation and execution.
+- Docker provides the necessary environment for cross-compilation and execution when running locally.
+- In GitHub Actions CI/CD, builds run directly on the native runners without Docker.
 - All build artifacts are stored in the `build/` directory, organized by architecture.
 - The project uses Clang with C++23 support (via the `-std=c++2b` flag).
 - When using Docker for builds, files may be created with root permissions.
 The `--clean` option in the build script handles this by using Docker to remove these files when necessary.

+## CI/CD Workflow

+The project uses GitHub Actions for continuous integration and deployment with the following features:

+- **Matrix Builds**: A single job builds for both Linux and macOS architectures using the appropriate runners.
+- **Native Testing**: Tests run on their respective native platforms (Linux tests on Linux runners, macOS tests on macOS runners).
+- **Environment Detection**: Build and test scripts automatically detect when running in GitHub Actions and adapt their behavior accordingly.
+- **Artifact Sharing**: Build artifacts are shared between jobs for efficient testing.

+The workflow structure:

+1. **Build Job**: Builds all architectures (Linux x86_64, Linux ARM64, macOS x86_64, macOS ARM64) using a matrix strategy.
+2. **Test Jobs**:
+   - Linux test job: Tests Linux x86_64 and ARM64 binaries on Ubuntu runners.
+   - macOS test job: Tests macOS x86_64 and ARM64 binaries on macOS runners.
+3. **Summary Job**: Aggregates results from all test jobs.